 What Activated Carbon doesn’t filter

 Despite the 70+ contaminants Activated Carbon filters there is also some materials it doesn’t remove

 - Healthy minerals such magnesium, potassium, sodium and Calcium (this means TDS is generally not reduced with activated carbon)

 - Dissolved solids including minerals, salts or metals such as iron that are not considered contaminants

-- Most microbiological contaminants incl cysts, coliform and bacteria
+- Some microbiological contaminants incl coliform, viruses and small bacteria

 - Radionuclides although these are reduced